shivrm/shivrm.github.io/index.md

 Hello! 👋

 I'm Shivram, an amateur computer programmer and .
 I've been working with computers for over three years, and am proficient in Python and Rust.

 I'm interested in low-level programming and compiler design.
 I'm also a big fan of free and open-source software, and simple websites.

 Outside of programming, I also like to make animated 3D scenes in [Blender][blender].
-I'm also a voracious reader.
+I occasionaly write on [my blog](/blog).

 I've worked on many interesting projects, such as a [data serialization format][twine], and a [math expression parser][mathrs].
 I'm